hyeon1996/FoX/README.md

-This repository considers the implementation of the paper

 # FoX: Formation-aware exploration in multi-agent reinforcement learning

-Which has been accepted to AAAI 2024, and is available in (https://ojs.aaai.org/index.php/AAAI/article/view/29196)
+This repository considers the implementation of the paper "FoX: Formation-aware exploration in multi-agent reinforcement learning" which has been accepted to AAAI 2024, and is available at (https://ojs.aaai.org/index.php/AAAI/article/view/29196)

 ## Running an experiment